-Ever wonder what those rectangular boxes are at the top of a search engine results (SERP) page are called?
-Or what about how you can get your website’s information to appear in them?
-They’re referred to as Featured Snippets and you can have your website appear there by having the most relevant answer formatted properly on your website.
+Those rectangular boxes are at the top of a search engine results (SERP) page are called Featured Snippets.
+How can you get your website’s information to appear in them.
+To get your website to appear there you need to have the most relevant answer (to a search question) and it must be formatted properly on your website.

 Here are three good reasons why you should strive to have your website content show up in one of them.
 But first, let’s examine featured snippets more closely.

 Snippets are answer summaries, extracted from a web page in response to a direct user query, and are presented at the top of a search results page.

 Essentially, they are Google’s way of presenting you with the best answer they could find for the query you entered into their search engine.
 Snippets are fast, accurate answers to very specific questions.

 No need for you to browse through site after site for a particular answer.
 Google presents the answer front and center, no muss no fuss!
 And the side benefits of having a Featured Snippet on Google are that it can boost website traffic.